 Photonics prototyping facility

-South Africa has a miniscule market share (~0.3%) of the global photonics market with its projected market value of over 600 billion Euros in 2020.
-One of the major contributing factors is that photonics technologies and innovations are not commercialised or prototyped.
-The barriers to cross this chasm are a lack of skilled manpower (scientific and business expertise needed to industrialise technologies) and a lack of funding (to develop the necessary infrastructure and facilities).
+Photonics is revolutionising the 21st century with its novel and influential technologies.
+Even though it is a driving force in accelerating economic growth, South Africa and the rest of Africa have a miniscule market share of this growing economy.
+One of the major contributing factors to this lack of impact is that, frequently, many invented photonics technologies are not commercialised, let alone prototyped in Africa.
+The barriers to cross this innovation chasm are a lack of a skilled workforce – scientific and business expertise needed to industrialise technologies – and a lack of funding to develop the necessary infrastructure and facilities.

 The Photonics Prototyping Facility (PPF) at the CSIR is aiming to address this problem by providing world-class facilities, technical support, equipment and scarce skills to assist in industrialising these untapped technologies.
 The PPF supports the development of photonics-based products, specifically the prototype-development phase, to test the market for acceptance of the planned product.
 Several economic sectors make use of these technologies, including industrial manufacturing, energy, lighting and displays, information and communications, defence, security and sensors, and life sciences.
 Through the PPF programme, the CSIR makes a range of expertise and skills available to develop these prototypes.

 PPF infrastructure/tools and processes for SMME support

 Technical expertise for photonics prototyping: